loynin/Behavioral-Cloning/writeup_template.md

 There are some change to the original model in order to make it work to the project.
 Below is the architecture of the model:

-Input Layer | Input shape 160x320x3
+Layer | Description
 --- | ---

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+Input | Input shape 160x320x3 RGB
+CNN 5x5 | 2x2 stride
+Dropout | Dropout layer with 20% rate
+CNN 5x5 | 2x2 stride CNN
+Dropout | Dropout layer with 20% rate
+CNN 5x5 | 2x2 stride CNN
+Dropout | Dropout layer with 20% rate
+CNN 3x3 |
+CNN 3x3 |
+Flatten layer |
+Fully-connected | 100
+Fully-connected | 50
+Fully-connected | 1

+Therefore, I have change the original nVidia model to fit the need of this project.
+The original model does not provide the dropout layer.
+While impliment the original model, my self-driving car could not drive well on the road and it end up get off the road.
+While add three layers of dropout into the model, I see the improvement while training and also in the autonomous driving mode in the simulator.

-####2.
-Attempts to reduce overfitting in the model
+### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+As I have mention above, I have added to the model the dropout layers in order to reduce overfitting and improve the model validation.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 ####4.
 Appropriate training data